mviereck/kaptain/README.md

 [Dokumentation of kaptain](http://kaptain.sourceforge.net/docs/kaptain.html)

-This little repo stores a copy of the source code and provides little tutorials for compilation.
+This little repo stores a copy of the source code and provides instructions for compilation.
+In the long term, it may provide some binary packages for multiple distributions.

 Unfortunately, kaptain is no longer maintained, and as it is based on QT4 and not ported to QT5, it already disappears from official repositories.
 It is a quite useful tool and I am not aware of another one that is able to provide its features.
 Personally, I am using it as a frontend for [x11docker](https://github.com/mviereck/x11docker).